 Second Turkey-Africa Partnership Summit was held under the theme of “A New Model of Partnership for the Strengthening of Sustainable Development and Integration” in 2014 in Malabo, Equatorial Guinea.
 In the same vein, Turkey’s economic and commercial opening up plan to Africa evolved to a Partnership Strategy that would mainly aim the integration of Turkish and African markets and create a business environment conducive to human development.

 Turkey's 18-year Africa Initiative Policy has increased economic cooperation, while also bringing political relations to the next level.
 The experience of Turkish businesspeople has been transferred to the region and it has contributed to the development of African countries.

 Turkey has been forging with Africa countries.
 While Turkey’s engagement with North Africa dates back to the time of the Ottoman Empire, Turkey has started to see more opportunities, particularly with trade and business, with countries south of the Sahara.
 The Turkish Government’s priority to engage with Africa has helped facilitate the growth of business and trade relations.
 Turkish SMEs have particularly started to invest as African markets have become more accessible.

-In order to build on existing relations, there is a need for more Turkish-African cooperation in the energy, security and health sectors.
+In order to build on existing relations, there is a need for more Turkish-African cooperation in the energy, digitalization, services, security and health sectors.